cirosantilli/x86-assembly-cheat/calling-conventions.md

 where `cdecl` is the name of the calling convention.

-In IA32, [cdecl](cdecl.md) is the most popular in Linux, and stdcall the most popular in Windows, but there exist many others.
+In IA32, cdecl is the most popular in Linux, and stdcall the most popular in Windows, but there exist many others.

-## Call C function form assembly
+## Call C function from assembly

-TODO link to example code.

 To call a C function from assembly you need to: